Ciarán Mullan: Inter-county

 Mullan was part of the Derry Minor side that won the 2002 Ulster Minor and All-Ireland Minor Championships.
 He was a member of the Derry Under 21 team that finished runners-up in the 2004 Ulster Under 21 Championship.

 He made his Derry Senior debut in 2004, but did not make his Championship debut until Round 2 of the Qualifiers against Kildare in July 2006.
 Mullan missed most of the 2007 season, due to being in the United States, but has returned for the 2008 campaign.
 He helped Derry reach the 2008 Dr McKenna Cup final, where they were defeated by Down.
 He was part of the Derry team that won the 2008 National League where Derry beat Kerry in the final.

 Club

 Mullan plays club football for Drumsurn.
-While in the United States in 2007 he was played for the Four Provinces team (from Philadelphia) that won the New York Senior Football Championship.
+While in the United States in 2007 he played for the Four Provinces team (from Philadelphia) that won the New York Senior Football Championship.